Upcycle your old window blinds and turn them into pretty, decorative wooden crates for your pots, with this easy, step by step tutorial.

 - Attach the plywood only at the corners (not very sturdy)

-I glued and nailed the “sticks” to the plywood, making sure the bottom slats would overlap (and hide) the plywood.
+I glued and nailed the “sticks” to the plywood, making sure the bottom slats would overlap ever so slightly (and hide) the plywood.

 Make the other two opposing sides by simply stapling the window blinds to the existing frame.